-- This problem may be exacerbated by a large grain and cotton crop in the Midwest, depending on how wet the weather remains until harvest. - This comes at a time when there is a large increase in world demand for U.S. commodities due to the failure of crops in other countries and an increase in Chinese demand for a number of U.S. commodities, particularly U.S. cotton. - Industry experts predict that approximately 1.5 million containers will be manufactured during 2010.
+- This problem may be exacerbated by a large grain and cotton crop. - This comes at a time when there is a large increase in world demand for U.S. commodities due to the failure of crops in other countries and an increase in Chinese demand for a number of U.S. commodities, particularly U.S. cotton. - Industry experts predict that approximately 1.5 million containers will be manufactured during 2010.
 While this is a substantial increase over 2009, it is still only about half as many which were produced in 2008.